jangler/oracles-randomizer/README.md

 - Drenn for [ages-disasm](https://github.com/Drenn1/ages-disasm).
 - Herreteman, dragonc0, Phoenomenom714, and jaysee87 for help with logic,
-  playtesting, design, and "community management".
+  playtesting, design, and "customer support".
-- Everyone who helped playtest alpha versions and release candidates.
+- Everyone who helped playtest prerelease versions of the randomizer.